AlexKalopsia/mastodon-gender-distribution/README.md

 Gender Distribution of Mastodon Connections and Followers
 ====================================================

-> [!WARNING]
+> [!NOTE]
 > The original tool was created by [ajdavis](https://github.com/ajdavis/proporti.onl) for Twitter,
 > before the free API got shut down.\
 > I have adapted the original project to work with Mastodon.

-This tool guesses the gender of your followers and those you follow by looking in their Mastodon profile names, bios, and extra fields for pronoun announcements like "she/her", or else guessing based on first name.
+Mastodon Proporti.onl guesses the gender of your followers and those you follow by looking in their Mastodon profile names, bios, and extra fields for pronoun announcements like "she/her", or else guessing based on first name.